MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/azure-cosmos-db-for-mongodb-vcore.md

 ---
-title: Azure Cosmos DB for MongoDB Vcore Data Connector
+title: Azure Cosmos DB for MongoDB vCore Data Connector
-description: Includes basic information and prerequisites, instructions on how to connect to your Azure Cosmos for Mongo Vcore database, and information about advanced connection options.
+description: Includes basic information and prerequisites, instructions on how to connect to your Azure Cosmos for Mongo vCore database, and information about advanced connection options.
 author: jlarue26
 ms.topic: conceptual
 ms.date: 3/22/2024
 ms.author: dougklo
 ---

-# Azure Cosmos DB for MongoDB Vcore
+# Azure Cosmos DB for MongoDB vCore

 ## Summary